quicwg/base-drafts/draft-ietf-quic-transport.md

 error.

-If an endpoint receives a NEW_CONNECTION_ID frame that repeats the same connection ID as a previous NEW_CONNECTION_ID framebut with a different Stateless Reset Token or a different Sequence, the endpoint MUST treat that receipt as a connection error of type PROTOCOL_VIOLATION.
+If an endpoint receives a NEW_CONNECTION_ID frame that repeats the same connection ID as a previous NEW_CONNECTION_ID frame but with a different Stateless Reset Token or a different Sequence, the endpoint MUST treat that receipt as a connection error of type PROTOCOL_VIOLATION.
 Similarly, if an endpoint receives a NEW_CONNECTION_ID frame that repeats